LaykenV/portfolio/README.md

 ## Objectives

-The main motivation for this work was to design and deploy an application that properly showcased my skills and talents to potential employers.
+The main motivation for this work was to design and deploy an application that properly showcased my skills and talents to potential employers!

 ## Built with